haslersn/any-nix-shell/README.md

   ];
 ```

-and then execute: `sudo nixos-rebuild switch`
+Then execute: `sudo nixos-rebuild switch`

-The activation can either be done system-wide or in the user environment.
+The plugin's activation can be done system-wide, but doesn't have to.
+The system-wide activation is also done in */etc/nixos/configuration.nix*:
-For activation in the user environment, see above.

-### fish: system-wide activation
+## `fish`

 ```
   programs.fish.enable = true;